DefinitionThis section has been translated automatically.

-Sweet clover (Melilotus), also known as honey clover, is a genus of plants belonging to the butterfly family (Faboideae) within the legume family (Fabaceae) and can reach up to 1 m in height.
-Most (about 20) species occur from the Mediterranean to Central Asia.
+Melilot (Melilotus), also known as honey clover, is a plant genus that belongs to the subfamily of Faboideae within the legume family (Fabaceae) and can reach up to 1 m in height.
+Most (about 20) species are found from the Mediterranean region to Central Asia.
 Sweet clover species are annual to biennial herbaceous plants with small yellow or white racemose inflorescences.
-Sweet clover sprouts small legumes with 1-4 seeds.
+Sweet clover produces small legumes with 1-4 seeds.

 The dried herb ( meliloti herba) is used phytotherapeutically.
-Drying produces the volatile coumarin.
+The volatile coumarin is produced during drying.

 Yellow sweet clover (Melilotus officinalis) or also true sweet clover is widespread in Eurasia.
 Neophytic also in Africa, North, Central and South America and Australia.